faenrandir/a_careful_examination/documents/book_of_mormon/king_james_version_errors_in_isaiah.md

 ## Appendix: LDS scholars corroborate

-At least three LDS scholars acknowledge errors in or significant divergence between the Book of Mormon Isaiah compared with our expectations of what Isaiah from an ancient source would likely appear.
+At least four LDS scholars acknowledge errors in or significant divergence between the Book of Mormon Isaiah compared with our expectations of what Isaiah from an ancient source would likely appear.[^historical]

-Stan Spencer, an [Interpreter Contributor](https://journal.interpreterfoundation.org/author/stans/?journal), has noted that in every case where the Revised Version offers a "more accurate translation" the Book of Mormon [follows the King James Version](https://journal.interpreterfoundation.org/missing-words-king-james-bible-italics-the-translation-of-the-book-of-mormon-and-joseph-smith-as-an-unlearned-reader/#sdfootnote36anc):
+* Stan Spencer, an [Interpreter Contributor](https://journal.interpreterfoundation.org/author/stans/?journal), has noted that in every case where the Revised Version offers a "more accurate translation" the Book of Mormon [follows the King James Version](https://journal.interpreterfoundation.org/missing-words-king-james-bible-italics-the-translation-of-the-book-of-mormon-and-joseph-smith-as-an-unlearned-reader/#sdfootnote36anc):

     > If the Book of Mormon’s rendering of Isaiah 6 and 7 constituted a more accurate translation than the KJV, it would be expected to differ from the KJV in ways that parallel at least some of these revisions. **It does not.
 In every case it more closely follows the KJV**. (emphasis added)

-Grant Hardy, a foremost [LDS Scholar on the Book of Mormon](https://en.wikipedia.org/wiki/Grant_Hardy) has suggested that the Isaiah in the Book of Mormon is not what we would expect from an ancient source at 600 BC.
+* Grant Hardy, a foremost [LDS Scholar on the Book of Mormon](https://en.wikipedia.org/wiki/Grant_Hardy) has suggested that the Isaiah in the Book of Mormon is not what we would expect from an ancient source at 600 BC.
 [He wrote]({{ "/excerpt-on-isaiah-from-hardys-readers-guide/" | relative_url }}):

     > Latter-day Saints sometimes brush such criticism [that the Book of Mormon pulls from deutero-Isaiah] aside, asserting that such interpretations are simply the work of academics who do not believe in prophecy, but **this is clearly an inadequate (and inaccurate) response to a significant body of detailed historical and literary analysis**.

     > Recent Isaiah scholarship has moved ... in favor of seeing the book of Isaiah as the product of several centuries of intensive redaction and accretion.
 In other words, **even Isaiah 2–14 would have looked very different in Nephi’s time than it did four hundred years later at the time of the Dead Sea Scrolls**, when it was quite similar to what we have today.

-Dan McClellan, the [Scripture Translation Supervisor for the LDS Church](https://www.linkedin.com/in/danielomcclellan/), responded to the question "What are your thoughts on the historicity of the Book of Mormon in light of your understanding of the documentary hypothesis?"
+* Dan McClellan, the [Scripture Translation Supervisor for the LDS Church](https://www.linkedin.com/in/danielomcclellan/), responded to the question "What are your thoughts on the historicity of the Book of Mormon in light of your understanding of the documentary hypothesis?"
 [He responded](https://www.tiktok.com/@maklelan/video/6992346299206995205) (emphasis added):

     > Thank you for the question.
 This is probably the biggest challenge that's facing
     > Latter-day Saint apologists these days.
 How can they account for the Book
     > of Mormon as a translation while also confronting the indisputable fact that
     > it quotes from Biblical passages that were composed centuries after Lehi and
     > his family left Jerusalem with the Brass Plates, and even more challenging
     > that it quotes directly from the King James version of those passages
     > **including some translation errors and idiosyncrasies unique to the King
     > James version**?
 Some scholars try to discount the Documentary Hypothesis or
     > Deutero Isaiah as a way to side-step the challenge.
 That has not ultimately
     > proven to be successful---I don't think it can be.
 I think apologists are
     > going to have to confront the fact that Joseph Smith played a role in the
     > articulation of the text in some way, shape, or form.

+* LDS scholar Stephen Smoot [acknowledged]({{ "/smoot-king-james-errors/" | relative_url
+}}) (emphasis added):

+> ...and so I think **all parties can agree that there are King James citations and errors**, but the question is what kind of a translation is it ...

-These LDS scholar observations seem consistent with the idea that the Book of Mormon is a preservation of the KJV Isaiah rather than approximating what we might expect from an ancient source.
+These LDS scholar observations seem consistent with the idea that the Book of Mormon is a preservation of the KJV Isaiah rather than approximating what we might expect from an ancient source, necessarily.

 ## See also